 Main suitcase: You can bring a medium size suitcase up to 27" maximum in length, due to limited storage space in the motorcoach.
 There is not enough storage space in the luggage compartment of the motorcoach for larger suitcases.

 Each individual airline also has their own rules regarding luggage size.
 Most airlines limit suitcases to 60 linear inches (width plus depth plus length) and 50 pounds weight, depending on the airline.
-Please check with your airline regarding suitcase limits before traveling.
+Check with your airline before traveling.
 Most airlines also allow a carry-on suitcase with a maximum length of 20 inches, and maximum 45 linear inches (width plus depth plus length) with a maximum weight of 40 pounds.
 However, certain foreign airlines, such as TACA, will only allow a maximum weight of 20 pounds for carry-ons.
-Please be sure to check with your airline regarding their luggage requirements.

-Currency Exchange Costa Rica.: As you exit the airport, you will notice a currency exchange office.
+As you exit the airport, you will notice a currency exchange office.
 The exchange rate offered at this office is not a good exchange rate, so only use this for small amounts of cash.
-As of November 17, 2006, the Costa Rica currency exchange rate is 520 Costa Rica colones to U.S. $1 dollar.
-You can exchange money in banks in Fortuna, Jaco, or San Jose, or at your San Jose hotel.
+As of January 5, 2015, the Costa Rica currency exchange rate is 540 Costa Rica colones to U.S. $1 dollar.
+You can exchange money at banks in Fortuna or San Jose, or at your San Jose hotel.
 The airport currency exchange booths usually do not offer good exchange rates, and street vendors sometimes have counterfeit bills.
 Your hotel cashier in San Jose offers a safe alternative to street vendors and a much bettter exchange rate than the airport booth.

-You can find ATM machines in the towns of Fortuna, and Jaco, and at your San Jose hotel.
-ATMs are not available in the rainforest of Tortuguero.
+You can find ATM machines in the towns of Fortuna, and at your San Jose hotel.
 The Costa Rica ATM machines usually accept VISA cards, but do not always accept MasterCards.
-Please bring sufficient cash (in small denominations of $1, $5, $10 and $20) and travelers checks with you to cover your personal expenses.
+Please bring sufficient cash (in small denominations of $1, $5, $10 and $20) with you to cover your personal expenses.

 When returning to the U.S., U.S. customs allows each person an exemption of customs taxes on up to $800.00 U.S. worth of Costa Rican goods that are in your possession and personally accompany you.
 Items to be sent later are not included in your $800 duty-free exemption.
 If two family members are traveling together, they may combine their customs exemption.
 For instance, a married couple will have a total $1,600.00 customs exemption.
 A flat duty rate of 3% is applied to the first $1,000 of goods per person beyond the $800 per person exemption.
 The duty-free exemption applies ONLY IF you have not used any exemption allowance whatsoever in the past 30 days.
 For instance, if you have made another international trip within the past 30 days, and used even a small exemption of $10, you would not get the $800 exemption.
 For this reason, sometimes it is best not to use the exemption if (1) the value of your goods is very low, and (2) you are planning to use the exemption on another trip within 30 days.
 Duty on items you mail home to yourself is waived if the value is $200 or less.